olexandrd/microservice-project/README.md

 # Lesson 7: Helm Chart Deployment

-This directory contains the source code and resources for homework 7, focusing on deploying a Helm chart.
+This directory contains the source code and resources for homework 8 and 9, focusing on setup CD pipeline.

 *Disclaimer: NAT instance is used for outbound internet access instead of an AWS NAT Gateway for the cost savings.
 Spot instances on EKS nodes are used for the same reason.*

+*Disclaimer: Chart is configured to use `django.stage.fixer.tools` domain for application and ingress.
+But setting up domain is out of scope for this task.
+`django.stage.fixer.tools` was configured manually to point to created Load Balancer.
+You can use your own domain instead of `django.stage.fixer.tools` and point it to the Load Balancer that is created during your Helm chart deployment (helm install ... --set ingress.host=your_domain or redefine in ArgoCD).*

 ## Prerequisites